contra/contra-data-engineer-technical-assessment/README.md

 ## Deliverables

-Make sure you've committed all your changes, then generate a zip of the local branch:
+1. Make sure you've committed all your changes, then generate a zip of the local branch:
 ```sh
 git archive HEAD -o assessment.zip
 ```
+2. Please record a 5-10 minute Loom or video walking through your solution.

+Please submit both the zip file and recording via email.

 ## Local development environment